What we know about the 63-year-old Nashville bomber - KVIA

 Here’s what we know about the man behind the bombing.

-Warner had not previously been on law enforcement’s radar, according to Tennessee Bureau of Investigation Director David Rausch.

-Remnants of the RV were recovered from the scene and investigators with the Tennessee Highway Patrol were able to determine its vehicle identification number, or VIN, authorities said Sunday.
-FBI special agent in charge Doug Korneski said the VIN number matched that of a vehicle registered to Warner.
+Remnants of the RV were recovered from the scene, and investigators with the Tennessee Highway Patrol determined its vehicle identification number, or VIN, authorities said Sunday.
+The VIN number matched that of a vehicle registered to Warner, FBI special agent in charge Doug Korneski said.

 In addition, a tip about the RV led law enforcement officials to a Bakertown Road home, a law enforcement official told CNN.
 Federal investigators were at the home Saturday conducting “court-authorized activity,” FBI spokesman Jason Pack told CNN.